superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 ### Hybrid Search

-Another way to enhance retrieval accuracy is through [hybrid search](https://superlinked.com/vectorhub/optimizing-rag-with-hybrid-search-and-reranking) techniques.
-Traditional keyword search, such as BM25, has its merits in certain contexts due to its high precision.
-Hybrid search is not a direct Haystack component but can be implemented by querying with both retrievers and merging results in your pipeline.
+Besides using the InMemoryEmbeddingRetriever and SentenceTransformersTextEmbedder to perform dense retrieval (above), we can enhance retrieval accuracy through [hybrid search](https://superlinked.com/vectorhub/optimizing-rag-with-hybrid-search-and-reranking) techniques.
+Traditional keyword search, such as BM25, has its merits in certain contexts due to its high precision, and can be combined with dense retrieval to improve retrieval results overall.
+Though hybrid search is not a direct Haystack component, it can be implemented by querying with both retrievers, and then merging results in your pipeline, as we indicate in the snippet below.

 ```python
 from haystack.components.retrievers.in_memory import InMemoryBM25Retriever